 Alternatively, many garden centres and online stores will sell a variety of tools needed for garden staking.

 Staking plants can help your trees, flowers and vegetables grow best by providing them with support and protection.
 Stakes can also help guide your plants to grow in the right direction as well as support them during their growing seasons.

-What veggies need stakes?
+What plants need stakes?